yaseppochi/path-pep/pep-0NNN.rst

 Providing a path attribute
 --------------------------

+..
+COMMENT TYPO no -> not

-To help deal with the issue of ``pathlib.PurePath`` no inheriting from ``str``, originally it was proposed to introduce a ``path`` attribute to mirror what ``os.DirEntry`` provides.
+To help deal with the issue of ``pathlib.PurePath`` not inheriting from ``str``, originally it was proposed to introduce a ``path`` attribute to mirror what ``os.DirEntry`` provides.
 In the end, though, it was determined that a protocol would provide the same result while not